Previous Checklist | Table of Checklists | BookmarkBottom | Feedback | ©/AboutSite MapPrint | Next Checklist |

 Ultralight Bicycle Camping Checklist

-Joel is a Great Divide Bike Trail Racer and he is from Spain, 2011.
 Ultralight Bicycle Camping is about taking the absolute minimum amount of gear for an outing that will typically last three to five days.
+The risk outlook is very optimistic.
 The light traveling allows a rider (or hiker) to cover more distance or enjoy more coverage or cover more difficult to reach places in less time than a well laden cyclist or backpacker.
-Ultralight Cycling/Camping/Hiking/Backpacking is also the concept behind adventure racing, some of which last for three or four weeks.
+Ultralight Cycling/Camping/ Hiking/Backpacking is also the concept behind adventure racing, some of which last for three or four weeks (like the Great Divide MB Race now called the Tour Divide).

-This checklist originally started as Aaron Teasdale's Ultralight Cycling Packing List.
-It has already been updated/upgraded.
+This original version 1 checklist started as Aaron Teasdale's Ultralight Cycling Packing List.
+It has subsuquently been updated and upgraded.
 The original article was published in the Adventure Cyclist (AC) magazine (Seeing the Light, August, 2006, while on the trail with Matthew Lee and Bob Allen).
-Matthew Lee is a two time Great Divide Trail Race Champion.
+Matthew Lee is a two time Great Divide Trail Race Champion and he Placed Second in a another race.
 Bob Allen is a biker and Photographer for Adventure Cyclist and Aaron Teasdale is a contributing Editor for AC.
-The ultralight topic discussion, the original article (pdf) and the original item checklist and item description/website are online at AC (at these same links).
+The Ultralight Topic discussion, the original article (pdf) and the original item checklist and item description/website are online at AC (at these same links).

-Things not included in the base weight but carried: The clothes and safety gear that you wear, plus Food, Water, ID, Car Key, and maybe Money or a Credit Card.
+Things not included in the base weight but carried: The clothes and safety gear that you wear (helmet with bill and gloves) plus Food, Water, ID, Car Key, and maybe Money or a Credit Card.

 Equipment:

-[ ] Backpack (Camel Back style, water and to carry smaller items)
+[ ] Backpack (hydration pack style, for water and to carry smaller items,

-[ ] Handlebar bag (optional, smallish, helps offset rear rack weight)
+[ ] Handlebar bag (smallish, helps offset rear rack weight, usually bulky but

 [ ] Tie-Down Straps